thennal10/geoquiz/README.md

 territories.
 This, however, includes dependant territories, and the quiz is hard enough without them, so I pruned a lot of em out.
 However, I did leave in some well known ones, like Greenland.
 Hong Kong, Taiwan, and Macau are also included, because fuck China.
 Disputed territories are a spiky subject, but I went with how Natural Earth drew the borders.
 In particular, Western Sahara isn't included, but Kosovo and Palestine are.
-Antartica is included too because yes.
+Antarctica is included too because yes.

 ### Countries not included